lmiller1990/graphql-rest-vue/PART_1.md

-Over the next few articles, I will be building a Kanban board app using GraphQL, Vue.js 3, Vite and some other technologies.
+Over the next few articles, I will be building a Kanban board app using GraphQL, Vue.js 3, postgres, Vite and some other technologies.
 Each article will focus on a different technology and some related concepts.
 The final product will look something like this:

 SS1

 The first article or two will focus on the how we present the data: REST vs GraphQL, and how this decision will impact our design.
+You can find the [source code here](https://github.com/lmiller1990/graphql-rest-vue).

 To really understand GraphQL and the problem it solves, you need to see the REST alternative, and its strengths and weaknesses.
 Furthermore, to get a good TypeScript experience with GraphQL, you need to use a good ORM.
 I recommend [TypeORM](https://typeorm.io/).
 We will first implement the Kanban board using REST, and then using GraphQL.
 This will let us compare and constrast the two.